Stuffed Cabbage Rolls

 - Grains: Alternatively, use brown rice, quinoa, bulgur, couscous, or lentils.

-- Spicy rolls: My husband loves spicy food so I add a bit of red pepper flakes in the ground beef mixture and some salsa to the tomato sauce.
+- Spicy rolls: My husband loves spicy food, so I add a bit of red pepper flakes to the ground beef mixture and some salsa to the tomato sauce.

 - Add more vegetables: Sometimes, I like to add chopped mushrooms, bell peppers, and zucchini to my cabbage rolls.

-- Sweet and savory rolls: I sometimes add some extra sugar to the tomato sauce and some honey to my meat mixture for the kids.
+- Sweet and savory rolls: I sometimes add extra sugar to the tomato sauce and honey to my meat mixture for the kids.

-- Flavors: Also, try playing with the seasonings to add more flavors, for example, add some taco seasoning or cajun seasoning.
-Also, drizzle with a bit of lemon juice for a refreshing flavor.
+- Flavors: You can also try playing with the seasonings to add more flavor.
+For example, add some taco seasoning or Cajun seasoning.

 Serving suggestions:

-- A side of mashed potatoes goes well with these, choose from this classic mashed potatoes recipe, or save yourself some time and make this slow cooker mashed potatoes version.
+A side of mashed potatoes goes well with these.
+Choose from this classic mashed potatoes recipe, or save yourself some time and make this slow cooker mashed potatoes.

 Frequently Asked Questions

 There are several reasons that your cooked cabbage can become inflexible and chewy.
 You may not have cooked it all the way, or it may have been overcooked.
 Check it before serving.
-Try cooking it for another five to eight minutes if it is challenging.
+If it is challenging, try cooking it for another five to eight minutes.
 It may also be from the cabbage itself.
 It could have been under or overripe.
 Make sure you get a fresh, ripe cabbage and use it within 24 hours.

 If you are worried about losing the nutrients from the cabbage when boiling it, you could freeze it instead.
 Freezing breaks down the structure of the leaves, making them pliable and less likely to crack when you roll them for stuffing.
 However, some say that using frozen cabbage (thawed) can make it soggy, so it may fall apart after cooking.
 Try blanching it instead.
 Just boil it for two minutes and then put it into a bowl of ice water for a minute.